gkgaurav31/gkgaurav31.github.io/_posts/2024-09-25-floyd-warshall-geeksforgeeks-sde-sheet.md

 ## PROBLEM DESCRIPTION

 The problem is to find the shortest distances between every pair of vertices in a given edge-weighted directed graph.
-The graph is represented as an adjacency matrix of size n\*n. `Matrix[i][j]` denotes the weight of the edge from i to j.
+The graph is represented as an adjacency matrix of size `nxn`. `Matrix[i][j]` denotes the weight of the edge from i to j.
 If `Matrix[i][j]=-1`, it means there is no edge from i to j.

 Note : Modify the distances for every pair in-place.

 [geeksforgeeks](https://www.geeksforgeeks.org/problems/implementing-floyd-warshall2042/1?page=9)